Skip to content

 Summary

 You can clear Windows Security history by disabling Tamper Protection and deleting the contents of the C:\ProgramData\Microsoft\Windows Defender\Scans\History\Service folder.
-Whether you use File Explorer or PowerShell, ensure you have administrator privileges.
+Whichever method you choose, File Explorer or PowerShell, make sure you have administrator privileges.
 Clearing these logs provides a clean slate for your security dashboard without impacting your PC’s safety.

 Does clearing history affect actual security status?